owebster/MS2-Welcome-to-Wales/README.md

 ![mockup_image]()
 ## An Overview
 For my second milestone project I have chosen to build a travel site for things to do in Wales.
 This project is built using HTML, CSS, Javascript and accompanying frameworks.
 Show casing mobile first design, useage of API's and a deeper dive into my current front end development knowledge with more confident use of HTML and CSS but also Javascript.
 I decided on building a sit for visiting Wales because I wanted an easy to view experience for anyone who's deciding on their next getaway.
 This site is simplistic to use and has a good flow between different sections which tie into eachother.

+In this document I will go through what I've built and why, as well as future goals and testing that's been done to make sure this site is functional in what it offers as well as across multiple device types, from mobile to desktop.

 View a live version of my site [here](https://owebster.github.io/MS2-Welcome-to-Wales)